AntoineBohin/dl-attgan/README.md

 [AttGAN](https://arxiv.org/abs/1711.10678) (Attribute Generative Adversarial Network) introduces an improved framework, leveraging an encoder-decoder structure combined with attribute classification constraints, reconstruction learning and adversarial learning at training.
 It results in more realistic facial transformations, better retention of details and a more flexible model that can handle multiple attributes simultaneously with a single implementation.

-Our custom implementation gave the following results:
+Our custom implementation gave the following results on some test images:

 ![](images/results_single_/single_3.jpg)
+From left to right: Input, Reconstruction, Bald, Black Hair, Blond Hair, Brown Hair, Bushy Eyebrows, Eyeglasses, Male, Mouth Slightly Open, Mustache, Beard, Pale Skin, Smiling, Young

 ## Model Architecture